nikku/talks/2025-no-refactoring-issues/index.md

 name=opportunistic-in-context
 -->

-### :seven: `opportunistic-in-context` - make reasonable efforts to clean up the mess you encounter, while you have context. *It is cheaper now.*
+### :one: `opportunistic-in-context` - make reasonable efforts to clean up the mess you encounter, while you have context. *It is cheaper now.*

 ---